 SOME OF OUR NAIS RESEARCH PARTNERS OFF-CAMPUS

-Richard W. Hill Sr. is Coordinator of Deyohahá:ge: Indigenous Knowledge Centre at Six Nations Polytechnic Institute in Ohsweken, Ontario.
+NAIS faculty at Penn have collaborated with several Native American and First Nations educational initiatives.
+One such is Deyohahá:ge, the Indigenous Knowledge Centre at Six Nations Polytechnic Institute in Ohsweken, Ontario.
 Deyohahá:ge (in Mohawk, Teyohahá:ke) translates to "Two Roads," and the name embraces the concept of bringing together two streams of knowledge – Indigenous and Euro-American – in order to advance human understanding of the world around us.
-The Center supports work in language recovery, traditional knowledge, archival research, seed preservation, historical interpretation, and other projects that engage Haudenosaunee elders, youths, communities, and/or outside scholars.
-Hill partners with NAIS faculty at Penn on several large-scale cultural recovery projects: "On the Wampum Trail" directed by Dr. Margaret Bruchac; the Digital Repatriation Project conducted by the Center for Native American and Indigenous Research at the American Philosophical Society; and the new Educational Partnerships with Indigenous Communities directed by Dr. Timothy Powell.
+Deyohahá:ge supports work in language recovery, traditional knowledge, archival research, seed preservation, historical interpretation, and other projects that engage Haudenosaunee elders, youths, and communities, often in collaboration with scholars elsewhere.
+Richard W. Hill, Sr. former Coordinator at Deyohahá:ge, has partnered with NAIS faculty at Penn on several projects, including "On the Wampum Trail" directed by Dr. Margaret Bruchac, and the Digital Repatriation Project initiated by Dr. Timothy Powell through the Center for Native American and Indigenous Research at the American Philosophical Society.